-(Decrease)

-2010 2009 2010-2009
+Increase

+() Decrease)

+2011 2010 2 011-2010

-Expressway system \$ 190,005 \$ 189,881 \$ 124
+Expressway system \$ 192,454,588 \$ 190,004,615 \$ 2,449,973

-Boulevard Bridge 9,777 9,777
+Boulevard Bridge 9,777,483 9,777,483 -

-Land 1.629 1,629
+Land 1,628,981 1,628,981 -

-Parking garages 9,342 9,808 (466)
+Parking garages 8,876,653 9,342,391 (465,738)

-Stadium facility 4,779 4,517 262
+Stadium facility 4,418,725 4,778,527 (359,802)

+Vehicles 151,997 - 151,997

-Total \$ 215,532 \$ 215,612 \$ (80)
+Total \$ 217,308,427 \$ 215,531,997 \$ 1,776,340

-See footnote 17 for additional information relative to capital assets.
+See Note 17 for additional information relative to capital assets.

-The Authority has elected to use the "modified approach" to account for certain infrastructure assets, as provided in GASB Statement No. 34.
+The Authority has elected to use the modified approach to account for certain infrastructure assets, as provided in GASB Statement No. 34.
 Under the modified approach, the Authority does not record depreciation expense nor are amounts capitalized in connection with improvements to these assets, unless the improvements expand the capacity, technology or efficiency of the asset.
-Utilization of this approach requires the Authority to: 1) commit to maintaining and preserving affected assets at or above a condition level established by the Authority, 2) maintain an inventory of the assets and perform periodic condition assessments to ensure that the condition level is being maintained, and 3) make annual estimates of the amounts that must be expended to maintain and preserve assets at the predetermined condition levels.
+Utilization of this approach requires the Authority to: 1) commit to maintaining and preserving affected assets at or above a condition level established by the

+Authority, 2) maintain an inventory of the assets and perform periodic condition assessments to ensure that the condition level is being maintained, and 3) make annual estimates of the amounts that must be expended to maintain and preserve assets at the predetermined condition levels.
 Bridges and expressways maintained by the Authority are accounted for using the modified approach.
-For fiscal year 2010, there was no significant variance between the amount planned and expended for maintaining and preserving infrastructure assets at targeted condition levels.
+For fiscal year 2011, there was no significant variance between the amount planned and expended for maintaining and preserving infrastructure assets at targeted condition levels.

 The Authority manages its bridge network using the engineering firm of Howard, Needles Tammen & Bergendoff (HNTB) for biennial inspections.
 HNTB uses the Bridge Management and Inspection Program in order to evaluate the condition of bridges and the Authority accounts for them using the modified approach, as provided by GASB 34.
 The bridge condition rating is a numerical condition scale ranging from 1 (impaired or load restricted) to 9 (new).
 A bridge is considered "deficient" - that is, needs maintenance or preservation - when its condition rating falls below 5.
 A bridge is unsafe - impaired or load restricted - when its rating falls below condition level 2.
 It is the Authority's policy that no bridge, including the deck surface, will be rated as level 4, "structurally deficient."
-The 2010 condition assessment, as conducted by HNTB, indicates that the Authority is in compliance with the above stated policy.
+The latest condition assessment, as conducted by HNTB in 2010, indicates that the Authority is in compliance with the above stated policy.

 HNTB, utilizing the asphalt specific Washington State Department of Transportation (WSDOT) Pavement Condition Rating (PCR) System as a guide, generated a condition rating for defined segments of the Authority's expressway system.
 The surface pavement of the expressway system is composed entirely of asphalt.
 A PCR rating will fall into one of four distinct Treatment Groups with each having corresponding maintenance strategies and potential treatments.
 Group 1, PCR between 75 - 100, indicates excellent to very good condition; Group 2, PCR between 50 - 74, indicates very good to good condition; Group 3, PCR between 25 - 49, indicates good to fair condition; and Group 4, PCR between 0 - 24, indicates fair to poor condition.
 The Authority has a preventative maintenance program that will not permit surface pavements to fall below a PCR value of 40 or Group 3 condition.
 All of the Authority's road surfaces have a Group 2 or better rating, thereby complying with our preventative maintenance program.
-During fiscal year 2010, the Authority spent approximately \$3.6 million to preserve and maintain the roads and bridges at, or above, this level.
+During fiscal year 2011, the Authority spent approximately \$2.4 million to preserve and maintain the roads and bridges at, or above, this level.